 Proponents of lemon water often tout the weight loss benefits that come with the beverage, however, this is not necessarily true.
 Unfortunately, no research has proven that lemon water can lead to weight loss.

 However, a study published in the Journal of the American Dietetic Association found that drinking water before meals helped to reduce the number of calories consumed.
 This may be because water encourages feelings of fullness.
-That said, lemon water may encourage weight loss yet it’ll have more to do with the water, and less with the lemon.
+That said, lemon water may encourage weight loss, yet it’ll have more to do with water, and less with lemon.

 Boost your immunity

 As mentioned, lemon water contains vitamin C which, as most of us are aware, helps to strengthen the immune system.

 In fact, a Swiss study published in the Annals of Nutrition & Metabolism found that a healthy dose of vitamin C can help reduce both the duration and severity of the common cold.
 With that said, while lemons are packed with vitamin C, the amount of vitamin C in lemon water may not be served to fully protect you against the sniffles.
 How so?
 Well, research has found that around 1000 mg of daily vitamin C is needed to effectively combat the common cold, yet an entire lemon contains a quarter of that amount.
 If you’re currently battling a cold, it’s best to opt for a vitamin C supplement.